deepin-community/rustc/src/doc/book/src/ch03-05-control-flow.md

 ```

 When we run this program, we’ll see `again!` printed over and over continuously
 until we stop the program manually.
-Most terminals support the keyboard
+Most terminals support the keyboard shortcut
-shortcut <span class="keystroke">ctrl-c</span> to interrupt a program that is
+<kbd>ctrl</kbd>-<kdb>c</kbd> to interrupt a program that is stuck in a continual
-stuck in a continual loop.
+loop.
 Give it a try:

 <!-- manual-regeneration
 cd listings/ch03-common-programming-concepts/no-listing-32-loop